elainechowqz/Predictor-Inflation-Recession-Business-Cycles/README.md

 1. Macroeconomic Environment Prediction

 The model predicts the timing and likelihood of macroeconomic shifts and provides insights into the duration of business cycles.
-This has potential applications to **business planning**, like pricing and budget planning.
+This has potential applications to **business planning**, like product pricing and budget planning.

 2. Future Predictions